-Baylor Law School’s admission process is highly selective.
-The most important factors in the admission process are an applicant’s cumulative undergraduate grade point average and LSAT score.
-The Admissions Committee also takes into consideration factors such as letters of recommendation, academic achievement, extra-curricular activities, work experience, other evidence of maturity, strong work ethic, and the ability to contribute to the diversity of the Baylor community.
-We consider the Personal Statement a strong measure of the applicant’s ability to communicate clearly and concisely, as well as an important window into an applicant’s personality and story.
+Baylor Law School's admission process is highly selective.
+The Admissions Committee takes into consideration an applicant's GPA, LSAT score, letters of recommendation, academic achievement, extra-curricular activities, work experience, evidence of maturity, strong work ethic, and ability to contribute to the diversity of the Baylor community.
+The committee considers the Personal Statement a strong measure of the applicant's ability to communicate clearly and concisely, as well as an important window into an applicant's personality and story.

 1. Application Fee

 Baylor Law School's application fee is waived if you apply online

 Eachapplicant must take the LSAT and register with the Credential Assembly Service (CAS).
 You must take the LSAT prior to the application deadline for the quarter for which you are applying.
 Your CAS report will be requested as soon as you submit your application, and Baylor Law will receive updated CAS reports.
 You must make arrangements to have each undergraduate transcript mailed to LSAC for inclusion with your CAS report.

 3. Personal Statement

 Each applicant must submit a personal statement, which should be approximately two to three pages in length, double-spaced.
 You may use a personal statement that you prepared for another school or that you already have on file, but it must be a product of your own work and must be prepared without the assistance of otherpeople or professional writing services.